 These sessions are for ‘increasing risk’ and ‘higher risk’ drinkers – those who drink more than the recommended limit, but are not dependent on alcohol - who want to cut back.

-You can refer yourself for these sessions by contacting us on 0300 222 5932, 9am - 5pm Monday – Friday, or by completeing our online referral form on the 'Getting Help' page.
+You can refer yourself for these sessions by contacting us on 0300 222 5932, 9am - 5pm Monday – Friday, or by completing our online referral form on the 'Getting Help' page.

 Support groups

-To attend one of our support groupsplease keep to your keyworker.
+To attend one of our support groups please speak to your key worker.

 Abstinence preparation